1. Parents

 Ensuring that parents are pleased with you

-a man came to the Prophet ﷺ and made a pledge to him that he would do hijrah.
-He left his parents who were in tears.
-The Prophet said, "Go back to them and make them laugh as you made them weep."
+A man came to the Prophet ﷺ to pledge allegiance to him for emigration, and he had left his parents weeping.
+He said: "Go back to them and make them laugh as you made them weep."

 Greeting parents affectionately and making dua for them